-If a CMF Recipient uses its Award with other CDFI Fund program awards, including previous CMF Awards, funds from these awards cannot be counted as Leveraged Costs.
-No prior CMF Award funds from any funding round can be counted as Leveraged Costs.
-While the Recipient may combine its CMF Award in this Round with prior CMF Awards to finance/support the same Project, each CMF Award must separately meet the program requirements as outlined in the applicable Assistance Agreement and the CMF Interim Rule (12 C.F.R.
-Part 1807).
+Per the FY 2023 NOFA, CMF Recipients shall not count or report as Leveraged Costs any costs financed and/or supported by a Recipient's awards/allocations from other CDFI Fund programs or awards/allocations from other CMF Recipients, including Awards from prior CMF rounds.
+While a Recipient may combine its CMF Award with other CMF Awards to finance/support the same Project, each CMF Award must separately meet the program requirements as outlined in the applicable Assistance Agreement and the CMF Interim Rule (12 CFR Part 1807).
 Housing units resulting from multiple CMF Awards may not be double counted and should be prorated between Awards for performance reporting purposes.